 • Ability to create custom modules and components.

 First of all, hire JavaScript experts with proven experience in this programming language and ES6+.
 They must know JavaScript basics, like functions, variables, data types, objects, control structures, and prototypes.
+On top of JavaScript itself, prioritize TypeScript: its static typing catches bugs before they reach production, and it now shows up in many JavaScript job listings.

 On top of that, find developers who have in-depth knowledge of JavaScript libraries and frameworks.
 Whether you’re looking for front-end or back-end expertise, you may choose some of these technologies to focus on: